Pro-Trump supporters descend on DC for 'Million MAGA March' near White House

 BIDEN TRANSITION TEAM ‘CHARGING AHEAD’ BUT CALLS FOR MORE ACCESS FOR PRESIDENT-ELECT

 Another pro-Trump demonstration called "The Million MAGA March" is also set for Washington D.C.
 The far-right Proud Boys have indicated on social media they will be attending.
-The march starts at the Supreme Court and ends at Freedom Plaza.
+The march was slated to start at the Supreme Court and end at Freedom Plaza.

 "The Million Maga March will be the greatest Trump rally in history," the group tweeted.
 "We demand a transparent election process, free of fraudulent ballots."